thorpej/CoPicoVision/README.md

 ### Clock and reset generation
 The clock circuit on the CoPicoVision is as simple as it gets: it's simply a 3.579545 MHz DIP-8 oscillator can that drives the whole thing.
-The only devices that need the CPUCLK signal are the Z80, the M1 wait-state generator, and the SN76489AN sound chip, and those are all directly driven from the oscillator.
+The CPUCLK signal is sent directly from the oscillator to the Z80, the M1 wait-state generator, and the SN76489AN and AY-3-8190 sound chips.
 The Pi Pico that generates the video has its own clock, so none of the complicated clock circuitry from the original ColecoVision is necessary.

 The reset circuit is also very simple.
 It's based on the DS1813 reset generator IC, which also de-bounces the reset button.
 There is a small RC